-only applies to acquisitions of (i) listed companies (i.e. joint stock companies, the shares of which are admitted to trading on an organised market), and (ii) non-listed joint stock companies if certain requirements regarding the size of the target company are met (at least 250 shareholders or total equity capital of at least EUR 4 million).
+The takeovers regime stricto sensu (embodied in the Takeovers Act - mandatory bid rule, the takeover offer process, target defence restrictions) only applies to acquisitions of (i) listed companies (i.e. joint-stock companies, the shares of which are admitted to trading on an organised market), and (ii) non-listed joint-stock companies if certain requirements regarding the size of the target company are met (at least 250 shareholders or total equity capital of at least EUR 4 million).

-Similarly, capital markets regulations (such as rules on market transparency) only apply to such (public) companies and, in respect of market abuse, to financial instruments traded on regulated markets and trading facilities qualifying as multilateral trading facilities ("MTFs")/and organised trading facilities ("OTFs") (NB: as of July 2016, EU Market Abuse Regulation ("MAR") in most parts, and fully as of January 2017, supersedes national regulation an market abuse; see question 1.5 below).
+Similarly, capital markets regulations (such as rules on market transparency) only apply to such (public) companies and, in respect of market abuse, to financial instruments traded on regulated markets and trading facilities qualifying as multilateral trading facilities ("MTFs") and organised trading facilities ("OTFs") (NB: as of July 2016, MAR in most parts, and fully as of January 2017, superseded the national regulation on market abuse; see question 1.5 below).
 For example, in relation to market transparency, the Financial Instruments Market Act provides for certain reporting obligations with regard to stakebuilding in a listed company.
-Once a single shareholder (option holder, a person entitled to jointly exercise voting rights, etc.) has reached 5%, 10%, 15%, 20%, 25%, 33%, 50% or 75% of all voting rights in a public listed company (or if its stake has fallen below such a threshold), it is obliged to notify the management of the respective company of such a fact.
+Once a single shareholder (option holder, a person entitled to jointly exercise voting rights, etc.) has reached (or has entered into an agreement on the basis of which it will reach) 5%, 10%, 15%, 20%, 25%, 33%, 50% or 75% of all voting rights in a public listed company (or if its stake has fallen below such a threshold), it is obliged to notify the management of the respective company of such a fact.
 In turn, the company management is obliged to publish the fact that such an acquisition has been effected.
-This obligation applies mutatis mutandis to non-listed joint stock companies that are subject to the Takeovers Act.
+This obligation applies mutatis mutandis to non-listed joint-stock companies that are subject to the Takeovers Act.